open-contracting/data-registry/README.md

 ```
 ### Technical processes for translation

 This project uses [Django's traslation framework](https://docs.djangoproject.com/en/3.2/topics/i18n/translation/) and [Transifex](https://www.transifex.com/) for translations.
-The source language is configured as en_US, and the available languages for translation are English (en), Spanish (es) and Russian (ru).
+The source language is configured as `en_US`, and the available languages for translation are English (`en`), Spanish (`es`) and Russian (`ru`).

 #### Translations for Translators

-Translators can provide translations for this application by becomming a collaborator on Transifex https://www.transifex.com/open-contracting-partnership-1/data-registry/
+Translators can provide translations for this application by becoming a collaborator of the [data-registry project](https://www.transifex.com/open-contracting-partnership-1/data-registry/) on Transifex.

 #### Configure Transifex